 Houseplants can develop many problems, mostly due to environmental or cultural causes.
-Diseases are not that common on most houseplants grown indoors because environmental conditions are not favorable for plant pathogens to grow and infect the plants.
-However, there are fungal, viral and bacterial conditions that can affect them.
+Diseases aren’t that common on most houseplants grown indoors because environmental conditions aren’t favorable for plant pathogens to grow and infect the plants.
+However, there are fungal, viral, and bacterial conditions that can affect them.
 Read on to learn more.

 Preventing Houseplant Problems

-Watering may be the most important aspect of healthy plants; however, most people tend to over water, creating the proper breeding grounds for fungi and other disease-causing agents.
+Watering may be the most important aspect of healthy plants, however, most people tend to overwater, creating breeding grounds for fungi and other disease-causing agents.
 Always check the soil first to determine if watering is necessary by sticking your finger in the soil.
-If it’s dry, add some water but if it’s wet (or slightly moist), leave it alone.
+If it’s dry, add some water, but if it’s wet (or slightly moist), leave it alone.
 Also, make sure all houseplants have adequate ventilation, which includes plenty of room.
 In other words, don’t crowd them.
 Continually check for and remove spent flowers and foliage as well.

 Dealing with Common Houseplant Diseases

 Fungi are one of the most common factors of disease in houseplants.
 Most of these can be contributed to overwatering, as most fungi need moisture to thrive.
 Here are the most common fungal problems you may encounter with your indoor plants: